WEI-KE/WEI-KE.github.io/en/2023/06/multithreaded-ssh-v0.1.1/index.md

 The code is too long and is collapsed by default. 👆Click above to expand.

-The code is open source on [GitHub](https://github.com/WEI-KE/Multithreaded-SSH).
+The code is open source on 👉 [GitHub](https://github.com/WEI-KE/Multithreaded-SSH).

 I have also packaged it into an [.exe](https://github.com/WEI-KE/Multithreaded-SSH/releases) executable file.
 Feel free to download it if you need it.

+Currently, the program is not available in English, but there might be an English version in the future.

 > The executable file packaged with PyInstaller may be flagged as malicious by security software for unknown
 > reasons.
 If you have concerns, you can choose to package it yourself.